crespohector/welcome-to-mod-7/README.md

 ## Appropriate Project Themes

-When picking your capstone project theme use common sense and think about it from the perspective of a recruiter and your future job coach.
+When picking your capstone project theme use common sense and think about it from the perspective of a recruiter and your future career coach.
 Our goal is not to censor your creativity or discourage you but we do have an official policy on appropriate project themes linked below.
 Recently, the most common issues are with projects related to weed / cannabis.
 We can't approve projects related to these themes because of federal legality, but that doesn't mean you can't pursue these projects after capstones.

 * [Project Theme Expectations](https://github.com/tombetthauser/module-7-welcome/blob/main/Project%20Theme%20Expectations%20-%20Student%20Facing%20Discussion.pdf)